For education and support, we present

 balance brings peace to the soul even in a storm.
 This balance is a power that will build trust with others as they

-observe your works.
-That peace is the power to the soul.
+observe your work.
+That peace is the power of the soul.
 When you have that peace it brings to the heart an

 overwhelming feeling of gratitude to God, the angels, and the universe.
 Most of all, when you seek peace it